jhuesos/gulp-cachebust/README.md

 # [gulp](https://github.com/wearefractal/gulp)-cachebust

+**IMPORTANT!
+This project is not being actively maintained.
+So use it at your own risk.
+I am open to collaboration.
+So feel free to open your pull requests with fixes and improvements.**

-> Generates checksums and renames references to files
+Generates checksums and renames references to files

 ![Travis build status](https://travis-ci.org/jhuesos/gulp-cachebust.svg?branch=master)